deepr41/budget_bot/docs/budget_update.md

 It takes the category chosen by the user from the message object.
 If the message is "continue", then it runs update_category_budget (above) allowing the user to get into the add/update process again.
 Otherwise, it exits the feature.

+10. update_savings_budget(message, bot):
+It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object.
+It prompts user to add savings amount and redirects to post_overall_savings_input

+11. post_overall_savings_input(message, bot):
+It takes savings amount and updates values of overall budget and savings in db

+12. add_recurrent_spendings(message, bot):
+It promts user to add new recurrent spendings and ask for category

+13. post_recurrent_amount_input(message, bot, category):
+Based on above selection new recurrenct amount is added in db and immadiately new expense for the same will be created.
+Henceforth this recurrenct expense will be created every 1st of month

 # How to run this feature?
 Once the project is running(please follow the instructions given in the main README.md for this), please type /budget into the telegram bot.
 Please follow the prompts on the screen to create a new budget.